JieGroup/GenAI/docs/source/training/index.md

 This chapter details the process of building your own LLM from the ground up, from architecture definition and data curation to effective training and evaluation techniques.

-## Determine the Use Case For Your LLM

 The first and most crucial step in building an LLM is defining its purpose.
 This influences the model's size, the amount of training data needed, and the computational resources required.